YaolinGe/CS50/Web/notes.md

 - check static link in the template: `{% load static %} <img src="{% static 'app/img.png' %}" alt="My image">`
 - `<textarea></textarea>` should always be in the same line to avoid issues.

+# Week 4, SQL
+- Constraints
+  * `NOT NULL` makes sure the value is not null
+  * `UNIQUE` makes sure the value is unique
+  * `PRIMARY KEY` makes sure the value is unique and not null
+  * `FOREIGN KEY` makes sure the value is a valid value in another table
+  * `CHECK` makes sure the value satisfies a boolean expression
+- `mode columns`
+- `.headers yes` to show the headers
+- `.mode column` to show the columns